 As well as the side games on SorareData, you can also play for free in Sorare Academy and enter your cards in SorareMega, Captain Sorare and Sorare Brag.

 Sorare Academy runs at the weekends with a 5-a-side format where you pick from Sorare-licensed players in the EPL, La Liga, Ligue 1, Bundesliga and Serie A. It’s free-to-play and all managers pick from the same pool of players (so owning cards gives you no advantage).
 This is a great place for new managers to start and the top 10 managers each weekend win a Limited card.

 SorareMega has two different games to play – the Mega League and the Score Dice.
-The Mega League allows you to enter teams in either a 3-a-side, 5-a-side or 8-a-side formation and compete against other managers.
+The Mega League allows you to enter teams of different sizes and compete against other managers.
 The Score Dice gives you a random number target to hit each gameweek and you just have to pick which of your cards you think will get a score closest to that number.
 Both games are free and, from time to time, give you the opportunity to win Rare cards to use on Sorare.

 It’s worth noting that you can enter your Sorare cards in these other games and the SorareData games at the same time as using them in contests on Sorare itself – so it’s really worth getting involved to maximise your chance to win prizes.

 I think that’s enough to get you started and hopefully has helped to shed some light on some of the things that you weren’t sure about.
 I’ve made a part 2 guide if you want to delve into more of the strategy, which you can find here.